Wondering how to sew a collar?

 For this article, we’re focusing on how to create the shirt collar by itself.

-Making a crisp and precise shirt collar can be a meticulous process, but the pay off is an entire world of design options, literally at your fingertips.
+Making a crisp and precise shirt collar can be a meticulous process, and you’ll need to choose your materials wisely.
+But the pay off is an entire world of design options, literally at your fingertips.

 What Materials Will I Need to Sew A Collar?